 Session 2 – 11am: Tuam Oral History project – hear and listen

-Streaming live from Galway, this session will look at how survivor interviews are taken, curated and presented from the Tuam Oral History Project.
-Mary Cunningham (Tuam Oral History Project) will discuss the ethical and practical issues surrounding the taking of testimonies, whilst Dr Barry Houlihan (archivist and lecturer, NUI) will discuss their curation in the library’s digital archive.
-Two contributors will give their views on the process and the project.
+The interviews consider survivor testimony and the curation and presentation of these by the Tuam Oral History Project.
+Mary Cunningham (Tuam Oral History Project) discusses the ethical and practical issues surrounding the taking of testimonies, whilst others discuss their curation in the library’s digital archive.
+A number of contributors offer their views on the process and the project.

 Session 3 – 12pm: Ireland XO – locate and learn